 These alphabet coloring pages have multiple uses in the classroom and at home.
 They also target many early literacy and fine motor skills, too!

-Use These Alphabet Coloring Pages as Flashcards
+3. Use These Letter Coloring Sheets as Flashcards

-Use Them for Gross Motor Games
+4. Use Them for Gross Motor Games

 - Collect a set of items that start with each letter of the alphabet and place them in a basket.
 Have your child match the items with an alphabet coloring page.